Monastery of Saint Macarius the Great

 The Monastery of Saint Macarius The Great also known as Dayr Al-ʾanbā Maqār (دير الأنبا مقار) is a Coptic Orthodox monastery located in Wadi El Natrun, Beheira Governorate, about 92 km north-west of Cairo, and off the highway between Cairo and Alexandria.

 The monastery is attributed to Saint Macarius the Great, a disciple of Saint Anthony the Great, the founder of Christian monasticism.
 Macarius retreated to the Wadi El-Natrun desert and is believed to have established his hermitage there in the last third of the 4th century AD.
 The monastery was once overseen by Pope Shenouda III, following the resignation of Bishop Michael of Assiut, who had served as its abbot for 65 years.
 After Pope Shenouda’s death in March 2012, the monks requested the reinstatement of Bishop Michael as abbot.
 He returned to lead the monastery in April 2012 but resigned permanently shortly after.
 On March 10, 2013, Anba Epiphanius was appointed abbot, a position he held until his assassination on July 29, 2018.

 The monastery spans an area of approximately 11.34 square kilometers, including its farmlands and associated buildings.
 It houses seven churches—three within the main complex and four atop the fortress.
-Additionally, the monastery includes monk cells (known as kelia), a communal dining hall attached to a kitchen, a small museum, a hospital, an power station, a printing press, and a library containing rare manuscripts.
+Additionally, the monastery includes monk cells (known as kelia), a communal dining hall attached to a kitchen, a small museum, a hospital, a power station, a printing press, and a library containing rare manuscripts.
 There are also accommodations for non-monk staff working within the monastery.

 The monastery is renowned for the purported presence of the relics of John the Baptist and the prophet Elisha within the main Church of Saint Macarius.
 These relics were reportedly discovered during unofficial restoration and expansion works in 1976, overseen by Father Matta El-Meskeen.
 The find was officially announced in November 1978, sparking controversy, particularly among Muslims, who believe that prophets' bodies do not decay.
 Moreover, existing Islamic shrines already attributed to these prophets further complicated the matter.
 Additional controversy arose following a separate discovery in Bulgaria in 2010, where relics claimed to belong to John the Baptist were unearthed beneath an ancient church.

 The monastery also contains relics of other saints and patriarchs, adding to its religious and historical importance.